aimer63/fire/README.md

 - **Main Script**
   `main.py` orchestrates the workflow:
-  1. Loads configuration and validates inputs
+  1. Loads and validates configuration using Pydantic models
   2. Runs the specified number of Monte Carlo simulations
   3. Analyzes results and prints a summary
   4. Generates and displays plots

 ## Typical Workflow

-1. **Configure your plan** in a TOML file (e.g., `config.toml`), specifying your starting wealth, income, expenses, and investment strategy.
+1. **Configure your plan** in a TOML file (e.g., `config.toml`), specifying your starting wealth, income, expenses, investment strategy, simulation parameters, and any market shocks.
 2. **Run the simulation** via `main.py`.
 It will simulate thousands of possible retirement scenarios.
 3. **Review the results**:
    - Success rate (probability of not running out of money)